nikvdp/cco/README.md

 - If you get authentication errors, your OAuth token may have expired
 - The containerized environment prevents automatic token refresh by default
 - **Solution**: Run `claude` directly (outside `cco`) to re-authenticate, then retry with `cco`
-- For automatic token refresh, try the experimental `--allow-oauth-refresh` flag (use with caution)
+- For automatic token refresh, the beta `--allow-oauth-refresh` flag will sync container credentials back to your host.
+Only use it if you accept the additional credential tampering risk.

 **Docker problems**
 - Start Docker daemon